Loving the UK's leaders

 Barbara Macnish painted this beautiful heart canvas to form the base for this centre-piece to our creative outreach for Valentine's day 2014.
 Prayers then covered it with smaller 'heart-cries'.
 See more pictures and find out more about the day on our blog - Loving God, loving others

 This very simple idea was our way of positively engaging with a message of love on a day of darkness (Halloween 2013).
 This different kind of light got quite a lot of attention and we have plans to use many more pumpkins to spell the message out more fully next 31 October.

 Our mural and its artist

-the Sanctuary's space is dominated by a beautiful mural created by Alison Hodson - a precious member of our community.
-Here she talks about art, worship and how they connect for her in her painting - and in our mural.
+the Sanctuary's first prayer space was dominated by a beautiful mural created by Alison Hodson - a precious member of our community.
+Here she talks about art, worship and how they connect for her in her painting - and this mural.

 Right from the start the Sanctuary's space has sought to speak for itself about God's heart of love, so art and a highly visual and kinaesthetic approach are seen and felt at our centre on a daily basis.
 Have a virtual walk around using our blog - trying to capture the Sanctuary in pictures.